boson-project/functions/FAQ.md

 ## How do I Use Serverless Functions?

-For Function projects, a developer uses the `kn-func` CLI for project creation and deployment.
+For Function projects, a developer uses the `kn func` CLI for project creation and deployment.
 Developers use this CLI to create new function projects and deploy them to a Kubernetes cluster running Knative Serving and Eventing.
 During deployment, the developer's function code is combined with a runtime